pShota/iOS-Fetch-SkAdNetworkIds/README.md

 # Fetching all available SkAdNetworkIds

 iOS 14 requires `Source App` to include a list of different platforms Ids of SkAdNetwork in order to<br>
 track Ads attribution properly.

 This is a simple python script that fetches SkAdNetworkIds from different sources<br>
 and combine as a xml with most platforms Ids and can be used in iOS info.plist file.

-Script can run without any python library dependency.
+Script can run without any python library dependency.<br>
 Use python 3 to run the script.

-The generated XML as follow
+The generated XML as follow:

     <?xml version="1.0" ?>